-Juicy News, the newstand at 2453 Fillmore for the past 23 years, has moved down the hill to 2181 Union Street, just a few doors east of Fillmore.
+Juicy News, the newstand at 2453 Fillmore for the past 23 years, is settling into its new home down the hill at 2181 Union Street, just a few doors east of Fillmore.

 "It's an eight minute walk and five blocks away from our old location," says owner Mo Salimi.

 Its new digs were once the home of the legendary Minerva's Owl bookstore.
 "This shop had massive history," says Salimi.
 "So good vibes and heritage all around."